Density correction for multivariate spatial fields of global climate model output using deep learning: Density correction of historical TMAX and PRCP

-To evaluate the performance of the SPCDE density correction approach compared to CCA and QM, we provide metrics for predictive accuracy based on the three methods in Table \ref{t:rmse_validation}.
-Marginal fits for TMAX and the transformed PRCP are summarized using the Wasserstein distance, while for the remainder of the metrics provided in this section, we evaluate the RMSE.
+To evaluate the performance of the SPECD density correction approach compared to CCA and QM, we provide metrics for predictive accuracy based on the three methods in Table \ref{tab:rmse}.
+Marginal fits for TMAX and the transformed PRCP are summarized using the Wasserstein distance, while for the remainder of the metrics provided in this section, we evaluate the MAE.
 In each case, smaller values indicate more accurate predictions.
-We note that the SPCDE predictions are better than CCA and QM predictions across the board.
-The only two instances where SPCDE is not outright better are the 0.95 quantiles for SW TMAX and PRCP.
-Neither CCA nor QM is clearly better even in this case, with the former having lower RMSE for TMAX, and the latter having a lower RMSE for PRCP.
-On the other hand, SPCDE is still the best among the three methods at estimating the proportion of zeros in PRCP for both regions.
-The autocorrelations are also significantly better for SPCDE, since neither of the competing method explicitly accounts for autocorrelation.
-While SPCDE has smaller RMSE for spatial correlations in every case, the differences are more noticeable for the SE, which has both lower bias and variability in its spatial correlation estimates (see Figure \ref{f:spatcorr_spacetime_validation}).
-Finally, RMSE in the cross correlations are around 3 three orders of magnitude smaller for SPCDE than competing methods.
+Standard errors for the estimates are provided in parenthesis.
+For the training period (Table \ref{tab:rmse_train}), SPECD outperforms the competing methods for the SE across all metrics.
+In the more challenging SW region, QM is competitive against SPECD; it is often better at marginal metrics, whereas SPECD is better at spatial and cross correlations.
+For the validation period (Table \ref{tab:rmse_validation}), all three methods are competitive in specific areas.
+In the SE, CCA is better at calibrating the lower and upper tails of PRCP, but SPECD is better at the remaining metrics.
+In the SW, there is no clear winner among the three methods; while SPECD has the highest MAE for spatial correlation of PRCP, it has lower error than one or both of its competitors across the remaining metrics.

-Overall, the SPCDE calibrated distributions of TMAX and PRCP have the same characteristics as their observed data counterparts, for statistics of interest.
+Overall, the SPECD calibrated distributions of TMAX and PRCP have the same characteristics as their observed data counterparts, for statistics of interest.
 In particular, it is able to very accurately capture the relationship between the two variables, which is crucial as they jointly affect several quantities of practical interest, including droughts, fire risk, and streamflow.
+Despite the differences in the spatial structure in the training and validation periods, it has competitive out-of-sample predictive accuracy, and excellent in-sample predictive accuracy.